Transparency in Coverage:

 Grace Periods and Claims Pending

-You are required to pay your premium by the scheduled due date.
-If you do not do so, your coverage could be terminated.
-If you are enrolled in an individual health care plan offered on the Health Insurance Marketplace and you receive an advance premium tax credit, you will get a three-month grace period.
-A grace period is a time period when your plan will not terminate even though you did not pay your premium.
-We will pay all claims for covered services that are submitted properly during the first month of the grace period.
+If you are enrolled in an individual health care plan offered on the Health Insurance Marketplace and you receive an advance premium tax credit, you will get a 3-month grace period and we will pay all claims for covered services that are submitted properly during the first month of the grace period.
 During the second and third months of that grace period, any claims you incur will be pended.
-When a claim is pended, that means no payment will be made to the provider until your delinquent premium is paid in full.
-If you pay your full outstanding premium before the end of the three-month grace period, we will pay all claims for covered services that are submitted properly for the second and third months of the grace period.
-If you do not pay all of your outstanding premium by the end of the three-month grace period, your coverage will terminate, and we will not pay for any pended claims submitted for you during the second and third months of the grace period.
+If you pay your full outstanding premium before the end of the 3-month grace period, we will pay all claims for covered services that are submitted properly for the second and third months of the grace period.
+If you do not pay all of your outstanding premium by the end of the 3-month grace period, your coverage will terminate, and we will not pay for any pended claims submitted for you during the second and third months of the grace period.
 Your provider may balance bill you for those services.

 Retroactive Denials

 A retroactive denial is the reversal of a claim we have already paid.
 If we retroactively deny a claim we have already paid for you, you will be responsible for payment.
-Some reasons why you might have a retroactive denial include a claim that was paid during the second or third month of a grace period or a claim paid for a service for which you were not eligible.
+Some reasons why you might have a retroactive denial include having a claim that was paid during the second or third month of a grace period or having a claim paid for a service for which you were not eligible.

-You can avoid retroactive denials by paying your premiums on time and in full, and making sure you talk to your provider about whether the service performed is a covered benefit.
-You can also avoid retroactive denials by obtaining your medical services from an in-network provider.
+You can avoid retroactive denials by paying your premiums on time and in full and making sure you talk to your provider about whether the service performed is a covered benefit.

 Recoupment of Overpayments